peteroupc/CBOR/docs/PeterO.DataUtilities.md

 <b>Parameters:</b>

  * <i>str</i>: The parameter <i>str</i>
 is a text string.

  * <i>index</i>: Index of the current position into the string.

 <b>Return Value:</b>

 The Unicode code point at the given position.
 Returns -1 if <i>index</i>
 is less than 0, or is the string's length or greater.
-Returns the replacement character (U+FFFD) if the current character is an unpaired surrogate code point. <b>NOTE:</b> If the return value is 65536 (0x10000) or greater, this indicates a supplementary code point that takes up two  `char` s rather than one.
+Returns the eplacement character (U+FFFD) if the current character is an unpaired urrogate code point.<b>NOTE:</b>If the return value is 65536 (0x10000) or greater, this indicates a upplementary code point that takes up two `char` s rather than one.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>str</i>
 is null.

 ### CodePointAt